exexzian/RethinkDB_Node_Tutorial/README.md

   })
 });
 </code></pre>

 It's pretty self explanatory, all we need to do is `.insert()` the message (which was sent via JSON) and add the current date as a timestamp for the message.<br>
-Note that after the insert completes, we do `res.send("Message sent!");` to ensure that the message is sent.<br>
+Note that after the insert completes, we do `res.send("Message sent!");` to send to the client that the message was sent.<br>
 Moving on let's do a `GET` request in Express to get all the pre-existing messages in RethinkDB.
-Once again simple:
 <pre><code>
 app.get('/message', function(req,res,next) {
   req.r.db('rethinkdb_tutorial').table('messages').orderBy({index: req.r.desc('date')})